This DC-Based Traveling Exhibit Wants to Encourage Conversations About Mental Health on College Campuses | Washingtonian (DC)

 And that number may soon grow as word spreads about the group’s mission: This DC stop is the first on the Send Silence Packing exhibit’s nation-wide tour, and it plans to stop at 50 college campuses over the course of a year.

 “A lot of these stories are people you’ll recognize, and that’s why it’s so important for an exhibit like this to help,” says Collins.
-“Send Silence Talking is there to talk and be there for folks when they reach out and make sure no one’s silently suffering.”
+“Send Silence Packing [aims to] make sure no one’s silently suffering.”

 You can check out the Send Silence Packing exhibit at George Washington University on September 5.